The Dirty Dozen: Filming

 For punks, we're doing all right, said Marvin.
 I wonder how the generals are doing?

 Heavy rains throughout the summer caused filming delays of several months, leading to $1 million in overruns and bringing the final cost to $5 million.
 In the early hours of 21 September 1966 part of the Chateau set burned down prematurely.
-Night-time film had been stopped at 03:30 due to fog, and the set — which was due to be destroyed during filming — caught fire at 06:29.
+Night-time film had been stopped at 03:30 due to fog, and the set – which was due to be destroyed during filming – caught fire at 06:29.
 Principal photography wrapped at MGM-British Studios in September 1966 with post-production to be completed at MGM studios in Culver City, California.

 Historical authenticity

 Nathanson states in the prologue to his novel The Dirty Dozen that, while he heard a legend that such a unit may have existed, he incorrectly heard that they were convicts.
 He was unable to find any corroboration in the archives of the US Army in Europe.
 He instead turned his research of convicted felons into the subsequent novel.
 He does not state where he acquired the name, but Arch Whitehouse coined the name "Dirty Dozen" as the 12 enlisted men of the airborne section that became the "Filthy Thirteen" after the lieutenant joined their ranks.
 In Arch Whitehouse's article in True Magazine, he claimed that all the enlisted men were full-blood Indians, but, in reality, only their leader Jake McNeice was one-quarter Choctaw.
 The parts of the Filthy Thirteen story that carried over into Nathanson's book were not bathing until the jump into Normandy, their disrespect for military authority, and the pre-invasion party.
 The Filthy Thirteen was actually a demolitions section with the 101st Airborne, and had a mission to secure bridges over the Douve on D-Day.

-A unit called the "Filthy Thirteen" was an airborne demolition unit documented in the eponymous book, and this unit's exploits inspired the fictional account.

 Barbara Maloney, the daughter of John Agnew, a private in the Filthy Thirteen, told the American Valor Quarterly that her father felt that 30 percent of the film's content was historically correct, including a scene where officers are captured.
 Unlike the Dirty Dozen, the Filthy Thirteen were not convicts; however, they were men prone to drinking and fighting and often spent time in the stockade.